sneilan/stock-exchange/README.md

 ## Running
 ```
 docker run -p 8888:8888 exchange

+# In a separate terminal, not inside of docker, run the following example trading client.
-python scripts/simpleClient.py # Will place a random trade each time you press enter.
+# Will place a random trade each time you press enter.
+You'll see output on the exchange.
+python scripts/simpleClient.py
 ```

 ## Tests